Posted on March 29, 2018

 - The spring migration is north to the Bering and Chukchi seas to feed.
 The winter migration is to the warm waters of Southern and Baja California for breeding and giving birth.
 The total distance is about 5,500 miles.

 - After a gestation period of 13 months, the calves weigh almost 2,000 pounds at birth and are 15 feet long.
 They nurse for about eight months.

 - Baleen is a filtering substance much like a fingernail.
-Whale baleen filters scoops of water and retains food.
-Gray whales do not have teeth and eat bottom dwellers: beach hopper-like animals, worms and little clams.
+Whale baleen filters scoop up water and retain food.
+Gray whales do not have teeth and eat bottom dwellers: beach hopper-like animals, worms, and little clams.